rsantrod/katacoda-scenarios/oda-course/oda04-skill-custom-components/step1.md

 `bots-node-sdk init`{{execute}}

-In order to execute the component locally you need to install express module as a development dependency.

-`npm install --save-dev express`{{execute}}

 Request module will enable you to make service calls.
+THis module is deprecated and for production usage you should consider other modules like https (part of Node code), Axios or Alike.

 `npm install --save request`{{execute}}